 Our baseline method refers to assigning a timestamp per sample without applying any encoding.
 We discuss two baseline methods as follows.

-The \gls{SoC} used in our design provides a nanosecond timer that can be read into an $\textrm{8-byte}$ variable.
+The \gls{SoC} provides a nanosecond timer that can be read into an $\textrm{8-byte}$ variable.
 Figure~\ref{fig:packet}(a) shows the baseline packet format where an $\textrm{8-byte}$ timestamp is added per sample.
 Each sample is $\textrm{2\:bytes}$. \textit{Seq\#} is the packet sequence number.

-Considering the $\textrm{1472\:byte}$ \gls{MTU}, we can include a maximum of $\textrm{147\:samples}$ per packet, which means $\mathrm{80\%}$ of the payload is occupied by timestamps.
+Considering the 1472-byte \gls{MTU}, we can include a maximum of $\textrm{147\:samples}$ per packet, which means $\mathrm{80\%}$ of the payload is occupied by timestamps.
 We refer to this method as \textit{Baseline-8B}, as demonstrated in Figure~\ref{fig:packet}(a).

-The time duration provided by an $\textrm{8\:byte}$, nanosecond-granularity variable is over 500 years, which is more than what is required in real-world applications.
-Assuming time synchronization is only required during the Sampling Phase, a $\textrm{60-minutes}$ Sampling Phase requires $\textrm{42\:bits}$ to provide nanosecond timing accuracy.
-Considering the time needed for Sampling Phase, a $\textrm{6-byte}$ nanosecond timestamp, which wraps around every $\textrm{78\:hours}$, fulfills our need.
-With a $\textrm{6-byte}$ timestamp, we can include a maximum of 183 samples per packet, introducing a $\mathrm{75\%}$ overhead per packet for timestamp information.
+The time duration provided by an $\textrm{8-byte}$, nanosecond-granularity variable is over 500 years, which is more than what is required in real-world applications.
+Assuming time synchronization is only required during the Sampling phase, a $\textrm{60-minutes}$ Sampling duration requires $\textrm{42\:bits}$ to provide nanosecond timing accuracy.
+Therefore, we use a $\textrm{6-byte}$ nanosecond timestamp, which wraps around every $\textrm{78\:hours}$.
+With a $\textrm{6-byte}$ timestamp, we can include a maximum of 183 samples per packet, introducing a $\mathrm{75\%}$ overhead per packet for timestamps.
 We refer to this method as \textit{Baseline-6B}, as demonstrated in Figure~\ref{fig:packet}(b).